dthirumalaibe/devasc3/m6/README.md

 ## Data References
 The `data_ref/` directory contains the following reference data:
-  * Raw XML RPC-reply payload from `get-config`
+  * Quick start initialization state file to add the first DHCP pool for the demo (copy into `config_state.yml`)
-  * Parsed JSON RPC-reply payload from `get-config`
+  * Parsed JSON HTTP response bodies from various requests
-  * `pyang` text tree representation of the relevant OpenConfig models used in this module
+  * `pyang` text tree representation of the relevant Cisco "native" models used in this module